amritsharma/writing-challenge/Jan14-Signal-Groups.md

 ![Privacy](https://imgur.com/IjnzZkr.png)

-**Step 6.** When everyone has successfully moved from your group in Whatsapp to Signal turn off `Group Link` by toggling it to off.
+**Step 6.** When everyone has successfully moved from your group in Whatsapp to Signal turn off `Group Link` by toggling it off.

 ![Share](https://imgur.com/QXhK5HD.png)